AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 An easy way to see how channels are being used and routed through your network is to use [smart cables](../items-blocks-machines/cables.md), which will display on them the paths and usage of channels.

-Channels will consume 1⁄128 ae/t per node they transverse, this means that by adding a <ItemLink id="controller"/> for a network with 8 devices and over 96 nodes your power usage might actually decrease power consumption because it changes how channels are allocated.
+Channels will consume 1⁄128 ae/t per node they transverse, this means that by adding a <ItemLink id="controller" /> for a network with 8 devices and over 96 nodes your power usage might actually decrease power consumption because it changes how channels are allocated.

-When using a <ItemLink id="controller"/>, channels route via 3 steps.
+When using a <ItemLink id="controller" />,
+channels route via 3 steps.
 They first take the shortest path through adjacent machines to the nearest [normal cable](../items-blocks-machines/cables.md)
 (glass, covered, or smart).
 They then take the shortest path through that normal cable to the nearest [dense cable](../items-blocks-machines/cables.md)
 (dense or dense smart).
-They then take the shortest path through that dense cable to the <ItemLink id="controller"/>.
+They then take the shortest path through that dense cable to the <ItemLink id="controller" />.
 If the shortest path is already maxed out, some [devices](devices.md) may not get their required channels, use colored cables, cable anchors and tunnels to your advantage to make sure your channels go in the path you desire.